 Before we will start our WordPress adventure, we have to set up our environment.
 WordPress, unlike pure Bootstrap, requires PHP and SQL to run.
 That means that we can’t develop our theme on our laptop storing data in our local drive and running them in a browser.
 At least not without some extra effort.

-The next big thing in compare to previous tutorials is a database.
+The next big thing in comparison to previous tutorials is a database.
 WordPress uses databases to store many different sets of data.
 Why?
 As long as we are creating static web pages, which doesn’t change content too often we can “hardcode” this information in our HTML files.
-Things change were we want our website to be more dynamic.
+Things change where we want our website to be more dynamic.
 Users’ logins, password, posts, comments - all these data have to be to stored somewhere.
 This “somewhere” is nothing else but our database.

-There are many different “servers” and “databases” which we could possible use.
-Since server installation and administration itself is such a big and complex subject that we could write dozens of tutorials just about them before we would actually start creating the first website element we will simplify that and use software which will do most of the job for us.
+There are many different “servers” and “databases” which we could possibly use.
+Since server installation and the administration itself is such a big and complex subject that we could write dozens of tutorials just about them before we would actually start creating the first website element we will simplify that and use software which will do most of the job for us.
 However, you have to keep in mind that if you plan to become web developer you should definitely dive into that subject much deeper.

 This software is called XAMP, reasonably small, handy and simple server suite which will turn out computer into local www server supporting PHP, MySQL, FTP and much more.